 We also needed to create the right organisational process and back it up with the right energetic environment.
 This is how we put our plan into action and it was a step-by-step iterative approach, always being readjusted.
 We named this process our Labour of Love.

 From this, our daughter became an internationally acclaimed travel blogger and a published author at age 14,

 while our son started his own Travel Concierge Business at 16 and we created ventures and businesses that are focused on helping families strengthen and deepen their bonds together.

 In all of these ventures and businesses, we all take a part in the bringing to life of each of our ventures.
 This keeps us together, this keeps us learning and gives us direction and deep sense of satisfaction that inspires us to learn more about each other at every turn of the compass.

-Being At Home With Yourself & Your Family
+Being At Home With Yourself & At Home With Your Family

-Despite the fact that we have traveled to and lived in over 40 countries on six continents, what we have learned from our journey is that is vital that whatever you choose to do that you be at home with yourself and the choices you have made.
+Despite the fact that we have traveled to and lived in over 50 countries on six continents, over the last 9 years, what we have learned from our journey is that it is vital that whatever you choose to do that you be at home with yourself and the choices you have made.
 We’ve learned that it’s important to make family a priority and while on the surface this may seem to conflict with the necessities of providing for the daily lives we lead, we should never feel we have no choice.
 The choice is indeed ours to make.
+Now is the perfect time to ask new questions.
 If we come back to what is truly important, we can see that choices shared, made together as a family, can give us so many different options, richer perspectives and clearer paths to achieving a collective vision and a shared story.
 We have also learned that a shared story, worked on together, can indeed be the most rewarding path on our journey of living a fulfilled and meaningful life together.